aws-samples/aws-modernization-with-kubecost/content/4_deploy_kubecost/42_loadbalancer.en.md

 Kubecost UI DNS name: k8s-kubecost-kubecost-xxxxxxxxxx-xxxxxxxxxx.us-west-2.elb.amazonaws.com
 ```

-On your web browser, navigate to ${ENDPOINT} to access the dashboard.
+In your web browser, navigate to ${ENDPOINT} to access the dashboard.

 > Note: In some cases, you may need to wait for a few minutes before accessing the Kubecost UI to allow AWS to complete the provisioning process of the ALB.